 - Disinfection: Water is disinfected to kill any pathogens that may be present in the water supply and to prevent them from re-growing in the distribution system.
 Without disinfection, the risks from waterborne disease increases.

-To reduce the initial infrastructure investment for treatment facilities, in many cases a centralized treatment system can be constructed as a package plant, where treatment units are preassembled in a factory, skid mounted, and transported to the site, virtually ready to operate.
+To reduce the initial infrastructure investment for treatment facilities, in many cases a centralized treatment system can be constructed as a package plant, where treatment units are preassembled in a factory, skid mounted, and transported to the site.
 The package plant normally uses the following three stages to achieve water potability:

 - Filtration: slow sand flirtation, membrane filtration (e.g., micro-filtration/ ultrafiltration/ nanofiltration/ reverse osmosis), approved bag filters, and/or approved cartridge filters (1-micron nominal and absolute)

-- Conditioning: softening (cation exchange process), iron and manganese removal (greensand), arsenic removal (absorption onto a granular ferric oxide bed/ activated alumina), and/or TOC reduction
+- Water Softening and Adsorption: softening (cation exchange process), iron and manganese removal (greensand), arsenic removal (adsorption onto a granular ferric oxide bed/ activated alumina), and/or TOC reduction

 - Disinfection: Ultraviolet irradiation, chlorination, and/or ozone.
 A 5-micron filter is required upstream from the ultraviolet irradiation.